UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 * Part 2: Logging on an exploring the Linux Environment.
 * Part 3: Learning about Environment Modules and the Slurm job submission system.
 * Part 4: Submitting test jobs.
+* Part 5: A Genomics Workflow
-* Part 5: Slurm Command Summaries and Peformance Test -- *Slide End* --
+* Part 6: Slurm Command Summaries and Peformance Test -- *Slide End* --

 -- *Slide* --